elitedde/React-score-server/README.md

 Description: Add a new task.

-Request body: An object that represents an exam (Content-Type: `application/json`).
+Request body: An object that represents an task (Content-Type: `application/json`).
 ```
 {
     "description": "laundry",